 About TransAlta Corporation:

 TransAlta owns, operates and develops a diverse fleet of electrical power generation assets in Canada, the United States and Australia with a focus on long-term shareholder value.
-TransAlta provides municipalities, medium and large industries, businesses and utility customers with clean, affordable, energy efficient and reliable power.
-Today, TransAlta is one of Canada’s largest producers of wind power and Alberta’s largest producer of hydro-electric power.
-For over 112 years, TransAlta has been a responsible operator and a proud member of the communities where we operate and where our employees work and live.
+TransAlta provides municipalities, medium and large industries, businesses and utility customers with affordable, energy efficient and reliable power.
+Today, TransAlta is one of Canada’s largest producers of wind power and Alberta’s largest producer of thermal generation and hydro-electric power.
+For over 114 years, TransAlta has been a responsible operator and a proud member of the communities where we operate and where our employees work and live.
 TransAlta aligns its corporate goals with the UN Sustainable Development Goals and the Future-Fit Business Benchmark, which also defines sustainable goals for businesses.
 Our reporting on climate change management has been guided by the International Financial Reporting Standards (IFRS) S2 Climate-related Disclosures Standard and the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.
-TransAlta has achieved a 66 per cent reduction in GHG emissions or 21.3 million tonnes CO2e since 2015 and received an upgraded MSCI ESG rating of AA.
-For more information about TransAlta, visit its website at transalta.com.
+TransAlta has achieved a 70 per cent reduction in GHG emissions or 22.7 million tonnes CO2e since 2015 and received an upgraded MSCI ESG rating of AA.